2016rshah/blog/posts/12-books-12-months-2025.md

 ### *Something About Living* by Lena Khalaf Tuffaha (August)

 Got this at the Miami Book Fair and finally got around to reading it.
 Some of my favorites were *Variations on a Last Chance*; *Portraits of Light*; *On the Thirtieth Friday We Consider Plurals*; *First Generation*; *Triptych*; *Reclamation Cento*; *Iconic*; *Other WOrds for Blue*; *Slipshape*; *Tantoura Redux*; *Zaghareed*; *Dukka*.

+### *Oxford Poetry* Issue 99 Summer 2025 (August Bonus Round!)

+I bought this very physically beautiful book because my friend and Miami Poetry Club president Micah Marie Johnson was published in it!

+My favorites from the collection were: *Inter-Railing* by Sonika Jaiganesh; *End Of* by Claressinka Anderson; *In Miami There Are No Wildflowers, Only Fire* by Micah Marie Johnson; *In This Economy* by Crispin Best; *Echocardiogram* by Milena Williamson; *Follow the Brush* by Derrick Austin.

 ### *Hopscotch* by Julio Cortázar (September)